Policy Matching

 FINRA Rule 3110 requires broker-dealers to establish supervisory procedures that include the review of business communications.
 SEC Rule 17a-4 and FINRA Rule 4511 require those communications to be retained — but Rule 3110 is the one that specifically requires supervisory review and documentation.
 Policy matching supports the review and documentation side of that obligation.

-Do policies apply across all channels equally?
+Does Comma have policy flagging across all channels equally?

 Related regulations